altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

   35| }
   ```

-  In the Simics Serial Console, enter the following line to insert the breakpoint at Line 34:
+  In the Simics Console, enter the following line to insert the breakpoint at Line 34:
   ```bash
   running> bp.source_line.break filename=socFPGATrainingExamples.c line-number=34
   Breakpoint 2: 0x2 (planted)